-Filed in: Mexico
+Filed in: Kazakhstan

 A concise profile of the most recent countries featured in the New Internationalist magazine.
 See also our alphabetical list of country profiles before 2005.

 As the forces of corporate globalization press on its borders, change is inevitable.

 Over two decades of conflict have bred a climate of impunity where human rights violations – killings and unexplained ‘disappearances’ of people – have become all too common.

 Costa Rica stands apart from its Central American neighbours, not least because it has no army.

 A small landlocked state in central Africa, sandwiched between its vast neighbours Tanzania and Democratic Republic of Congo, Burundi has suffered as much from ethnic conflict as its other (equally tiny) neighbour, Rwanda.
 Yet while the 1993 Rwandan genocide continues to commandeer international attention, Burundi’s travails tend to slip under the radar.

 When new Prime Minister Baldwin Spencer moved into Antigua’s government offices in 2004, his predecessors had bequeathed him a scene of desolation.
 Wilmoth Daniel, his deputy, explained that they found ‘the drawers open – all the files were removed like a thief in the night … What a shame of those individuals in authority to [remove] all those files, the soul and heart of the country.’

 Filed in: Antigua